citp/genealogical-triangulation/README.md

 ### Simulate population to generate distributions

-To run experiments in rust first convert the population to a format rust can understand.: `python3 run_classify_relationship.py population.pickle work_dir 100 --num_labeled_nodes 150 --to_json file_for_rust.json`
+To run experiments in rust first convert the population to a format the simulation can understand.: `python3 export_population.py population.pickle file_for_simulation.json --num-anchor-nodes 150`

-This command will pick 150 nodes from the last generation and mark them as "labeled" (anchor nodes in the terminology of our paper).
+This command will pick 150 nodes from the last three generations and mark them as anchors.
 It will then output a json file for the rust simulator to read.
-Then run `cargo run --release --bin simulate file_for_rust.json recombination_directory output_directory` Then it will perform 1000 experiments to sample from the simulated empirical distributions from the (labeled, unlabeled) pairs.
-A directory `output_directory` will be created with the simulation data.
-This tends to take on the order of days to run.
-If it interrupted, it can be resumed using the same `cargo` command.
+Then run `cargo run --release --bin simulate file_for_simulation.json recombination_directory output_file` Then it will perform 1000 experiments to sample from the simulated empirical IBD distributions for the (labeled, unlabeled) pairs.
+A file `output_file` will be created with the simulation data.
+Simulation can run for days, depending on your population parameters and hardware.
+The simulations from the paper took 20-60 hours to run.

-To fit the hurdle gamma distributions, run `run_classify_relationship.py population.pickle output_directory 0
---recover --output_pickle distributions.pickle`.
-The distributions will be saved to `distributions.pickle`.
+To create the model (ie fit the hurdle-gamma parameters), run `import_simulation.py population.pickle work_file --output-pickle model.pickle`.
+The model will be saved to `model.pickle`.

-If you provide the recover option, the `--num_labeled_nodes` option will be ignored, as the labeled nodes will be determined by `work_dir`.
-Recovering will try to do `num_iteration` new iterations, on top of what may already be in the `work_dir`.
-If `num_iterations` is 0, no experiments will be run, but rather the distributions will be calculated immediately.

 ### Identify individuals

-The final step is identifying unlabeled individuals.
+The final step is identifying individuals.

 Running `python3 evaluate_deanonymize.py population.pickle
-distributions.pickle -n 10` will try to identify 10 random unlabeled individuals in the population.
+model.pickle -n 10` will try to identify 10 random unlabeled individuals in the population.